- Milton Brasher-Cunningham

 A Lesson Before Dying

 Flowers for Algernon

 Things Fall Apart

-Dirk Detlefsen teaches sixth, seventh, and eighth grade English in Gaviota, California, and he is presently a Ph.D. candidate at the University of California at Santa Barbara.
-In 19981999 he taught in a middle school in Cairo, Egypt.
-A theater major in college and with experience acting, Mr. Detlefsen directs his schools yearly plays and brings his skills in teaching drama into his literature classes.
+Dirk Detlefsen teaches sixth-, seventh-, and eighth-grade English in Gaviota, California, and he is presently a Ph.D. candidate at the University of California at Santa Barbara.
+In 1998–1999 he taught in a middle school in Cairo, Egypt.
+A theater major in college and an experienced actor, Mr. Detlefsen directs his schools yearly plays and brings his skills in teaching drama into his literature classes.

 Lesson Plan for

 Potter and the Sorcerers Stone